Marriage Licenses

 • Divorce or death certificate if previously married

-Birth and death certificates are recorded at the state level by Vital Statistics Services of the Wyoming Department of Health.
+Birth, death, divorce and marriage certificates are recorded at the state level by Vital Statistics Services of the Wyoming Department of Health.
 Call Vital Statistics Services at 307-777-7591 or visit the website at https://health.wyo.gov/admin/vitalstatistics/.

 Fees